Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: The Central Decomposition

 If $f$ is continuous then this equation holds for every $x$. \end{cor}

-\subsection{The Central Decomposition}
+\section{The Central Decomposition}

-\begin{defn}[Type 1 Representation; Type I group] \begin{list}{(\arabic{ctr})}{\usecounter{ctr}} \item A unitary representation $\pi$ of $G$ is said to be of \textit{Type I} if the von Neumann algebra generated by $\pi(G)$ is of Type I (see A.35 in \cite{DixmierC} for a definition of Type I von Neumann algebra).
-See 5.4.2 and 13.4.1 in \cite{DixmierC}. \item A group $G$ is said to be of \textit{Type I} if every unitary representation of $G$ is of Type I. This is equivalent to requiring that for every factor representation $\rho$ of $G$, the factor generated by $\rho(G)$ is of Type 1 (see \cite{DixmierC}, 13.9.4).
-This, in turn, is equivalent to requiring that $\rho$ is of the form $\tilde{\rho}\otimes I$, where $\tilde{\rho}$ is irreducible.
-(See \cite{FollandAbstract}, pp.~229 and 236.) \end{list} \end{defn}
+\begin{defn} A unitary representation $\pi$ of a locally compact group $G$ is said to be of \textit{Type I} if the von Neumann algebra generated by $\pi(G)$ is of Type I (see A.35 in \cite{DixmierC} for a definition of Type I von Neumann algebra).
+See 5.4.2 and 13.4.1 in \cite{DixmierC}. \end{defn} \begin{defn} A locally compact group $G$ is said to be of \textit{Type I} if every unitary representation of $G$ is of Type I. \end{defn} \begin{rem} A group is Type I if and only if, for each factor representation $\rho$ of $G$, the factor generated by $\rho(G)$ is of Type I (see \cite{DixmierC}, 13.9.4).
+This, in turn, is equivalent to requiring that every factor representation $\rho$ of $G$ is equivalent to a representation of the form $\tilde{\rho}\otimes I$, where $\tilde{\rho}$ is irreducible.
+(See \cite{FollandAbstract}, pp.~229 and 236.)
+Together with Corollary \ref{tensorrepfactor}, we have

-\begin{defn}[Mackey Borel Structure] \begin{list}{(\arabic{ctr})}{\usecounter{ctr}} \item The dual agroup $\widehat{G}$ is equipped with useful $\sigma$-algebra $\mathcal{M}$, called the \textit{Mackey Borel Structure}, introduced by George Mackey. \item A measure space is called \textit{standard} if it is measurably isomorphic to a Borel subset of a complete and separable metric space.
-A measure $\mu$ on $(\widehat{G},\mathcal{M})$ is called \textit{standard} if there is a subset $A\subset \widehat{G}$ such that $\mu(\widehat{G}-A)=0$ and such that the relative Mackey Borel structure on $A$ inherited from $\widehat{G}$ is standard. \item When $G$ is Type I, this coincides with the Borel $\sigma$-algebra for the Fell topology, and the Mackey Borel $\sigma$-algebra on $\widehat{G}$ is standard (and hence any measure on it is also). \item See \cite{FollandAbstract}, pp.~228--230, 249 for more details. \end{list} \end{defn}